 Gauge – Measured in Metric and Imperial.
 The exhaust and intake clearances will differ.
 Exhaust valve lash is usually larger as it gets hotter.
 Valve clearances differ from model to model so check with your engine manufacturer.

 Check – Slip the gauge blade between the rocker arm and valve tip.
 Move the gauge forward and back and feel the resistance.
 If you feel a nice amount of resistance, meaning, the gauge is snug but does move when you push on it – Your good, no need to adjust this valve.
 If you don’t feel any resistance, start adjusting.

 Locknut – Here I am holding the adjuster nut (inner nut) with a wrench (in the rain).
 The lock nut (outer nut) must be released before I can turn the adjuster.
-Your engine valve set up may be different but the idea will be the same.
-In some cases the adjuster grub screw will be small Torx head, or other variation.
+Your engine valve setup may be different but the idea will be the same.
+In some cases, the adjuster grub screw will be a small Torx head or other variation.

-Some engines may have locate the lock nut on the inside and the adjuster on the out.
+Some engines may have located the lock nut on the inside and the adjuster on the out.

-Tighten – When your happy with the amount of resistance, hold adjusting nut in place with the wrench and tighten lock nut.
+Tighten – When you are happy with the amount of resistance, hold the adjusting nut in place with the wrench and tighten the lock nut.

 Rotate – Rotate engine one turn 360° and check again, readjust if necessary.
 Some valve setups can be tedious to get right, hang in there, it’ll pay off.

 Repeat – Now repeat the process for the intake valve and note the gauge size may be different.